In my opinion, New Orleans has its own, unique set of seasons.

 1.Use a smaller glass.

 What?
 What does this have to do with anything?
 Patience, young grasshopper.
 I’m getting there.
 So often we drink out of pure habit.
-I have one nutrition client that has described it as her “afternoon snack”.
+For some of us, it’s become muscle memory.
+Made it through the day?
+Open a bottle of wine.
+Plating dinner?
+Time to make a cocktail.
 At the end of the day, having survived, you reward yourself with a glass of wine or whiskey.
 By simply using a smaller glass, you still satisfy that urge but are just consuming less.

 You finished your drink.
 After looking down at the empty glass and what once was, your instinct is probably to head immediately back to the bar for another.
 Hold on, hot stuff, here’s your next tip.
 After you finish your drink, put your glass down.
 Have some water, wait 5 to 10 minutes.
 A lot of times we can end up distracting ourselves and don’t even want more to drink.
 Or even if you decide that you do, you’ve consumed some much needed H2O in between glasses and slowed down.